Welcome Day

 • Values-based leadership: aligning your personal values with your organisational vision.

-• Remaining resilient when the going gets tough: techniques for managing stress.
+• Remaining resilient when the going gets tough: managing stress.

 This workshop will cover: